Reviewing Black Spade Acquisition (BSAQ) & Its Rivals

-Black Spade Acquisition (NYSE:BSAQ – Get Rating) is one of 693 public companies in the “Holding & other investment offices” industry, but how does it compare to its rivals?
-We will compare Black Spade Acquisition to related companies based on the strength of its risk, earnings, profitability, institutional ownership, analyst recommendations, valuation and dividends.
+Black Spade Acquisition (NYSE:BSAQ – Get Rating) is one of 690 public companies in the “Holding & other investment offices” industry, but how does it contrast to its rivals?
+We will compare Black Spade Acquisition to similar businesses based on the strength of its institutional ownership, profitability, dividends, analyst recommendations, valuation, risk and earnings.

 Profitability